Rabbit Hole (play): Other productions

 The Spanish version Los universos paralelos premiered at the Teatro Palacio Valdés de Avilés on 17 March 2017.
 The production moved to the Teatro Español in Madrid from 20 de September to 15 de October 2017.
 It starred Malena Alterio, Daniel Grao, Carmen Balagué, Belén Cuesta and Itzan Escamilla and was directed by David Serrano.
-In 2018 the company toured around Spain visiting cities such as Vigo, Burgos, Gijón, Roquetas de Mar, San Sebastián, Ponferrada, León, Aranda de Duero among several others.
+In 2018 the company toured around Spain visiting cities such as Vigo, Burgos, Gijón, Roquetas de Mar, San Sebastián, Ponferrada, León, and Aranda de Duero among several others.

 Film adaptation

-The movie adaptation, directed by John Cameron Mitchell, premiered at the Toronto International Film Festival in September 2010, and received a limited theatrical release in December 2010.
+The movie adaptation, directed by John Cameron Mitchell, premiered at the Toronto International Film Festival in September 2010 and received a limited theatrical release in December 2010.
 Nicole Kidman stars as Becca Corbett, the character originally played by Nixon.
 She is also credited as producer of the film.
 Aaron Eckhart plays Howie Corbett.
 Other cast members include Dianne Wiest, Tammy Blanchard, Giancarlo Esposito and Sandra Oh.